Indian Relocation Act of 1956: Consequences for American Indians

 Given the rapid urban expansion of the period, Americans Indians often found that lower cost housing was often in areas most likely to be targeted for urban renewal and replaced with office buildings, freeways and commercial developments.
 This added to the instability of their lives.
 Redlining often made it impossible for people either to find homes near their employment or to be able to afford desirable housing.
 Children of relocated workers had difficulty enrolling in segregated public schools and faced the same social discrimination as their parents.
 These children of American Indians would in some scenarios be forced into boarding schools by the government.
 This was another layer of the plan to integrate Indians into urban life.
 It was at these boarding schools that the Native American children would have haircuts enforced and be essentially brainwashed against Native culture.
 The only positive was that at this point, very slowly, the boarding schools were beginning to be phased out.

 Despite the overly positive declarations made by its supporters, in reality, termination and relocation policy wrought social havoc for Indians generally.
 Mothers would be terrified to let their children even so much as play in their neighborhood.
 The Native Americans felt lost in the city where they knew nothing.
 The groups would often end up living in hotels for long stretches of time upon moving to cities and having no money to afford much else than a room.

-American Indians were often not allowed to return to their reserves, tearing families apart.

 American Indian resistance

 While people who moved from reservations were initially isolated, American Indians began to form communities through intertribal communities.
 These community endeavors included cultural centers, pow wows, and general community support.
 In addition, more politically motivated cross cultural groups began to form with proximity in cities and a pan-Indian consciousness developed.
 This resulted in inter-tribal marriages and people holding claims to multiple Indian nations.
 Similarly, coalitions began to form among tribal communities which would not have existed had people stayed on reservations.
-Though this pan-Indian identity was important to bridge groups together, it is important to note that tribal differences were still important and did not lead to a "melting pot" of a single identity.
+Though this pan-Indian identity was important to bridge groups together, tribal differences were still important and did not lead to a "melting pot" of a single identity.

 Pan-Indian political groups were unique to cities.
 First, these groups had proximity to black civil rights groups and provided support for political efforts, such as protests on Alcatraz.
 In addition, the American Indian Movement was founded in Minneapolis in 1968.
 This activism included legal challenges to the termination and relocation policy which eventually succeeded.
 Overall, American Indian activism had a large advantage in the cities over reservations, with large coalitions, proximity to other civil rights movements, and a distancing from the BIA.